-- ISPs shall be required during the entire duration of services and must be current (see Chapter IV for requirements).
-The FFT Behavior Change Session Plan (as defined by FFT, LLC.) can be used as the ISP as long as it includes all of the requirements of an ISP.
-In cases where the FFT Professional is a QMHP, QMHP -T, CSAC or CSAC-supervisee, the FFT Supervisor directs and authorizes the treatment planning process as part of the FFT model. - The ISP must be reviewed and updated as necessary at a minimum of every 30-calendar days or more frequently depending on the youth's needs.
-Refer to Chapter IV for additional guidance and documentation requirements for the 30-calendar day review as well as additional quarterly review requirements.
+- ISPs shall be required during the entire duration of services and must be current. (see Chapter IV for requirements) The MST Weekly Case Summary form may be used as the ISP if approved by DMAS.
+In cases where the MST Professional is a QMHP, QMHP T, CSAC or CSAC-supervisee, the MST Supervisor must direct and authorize the treatment planning process. - ISPs must be reviewed as necessary at a minimum of every 30-calendar days or more frequently depending on the youth's needs.
+Refer to Chapter IV for additional guidance and documentation requirements for the 30calendar day review as well as additional quarterly review requirements. - If the youth continues to meet with an existing outpatient therapy provider, the MST provider must coordinate the treatment plan with the provider.